UniErase: Towards Balanced and Precise Unlearning in Language Models: Perform Unlearning Edit with Unleanring Token

 where each $\xRightarrow{\pi_{\theta}}$ represents generating the next token based on all previously generated tokens.

-\textit{\textbf{Proposition 1.}} The \textit{Unlearning Token} is a novel token trained on $\mathcal{D}_f$, designed to constrain $\pi_{\theta}$ such that its subsequent token generation redirects targeted concept forgetting or induced unawareness.
-Specifically, for $q=[x_1x_2...x_n]\in \mathcal{D}_f$, the unlearning token [UNL] is defined as follows:
+\textit{\textbf{Proposition 1.}} The \textit{Unlearning Token} (denoted as [UNL]) is a novel token, designed to direct the LLM's subsequent token generation to specific forgetting expressions.
+We refer to the token concatenation operator as $\oplus$.
+Then, for any $(q,a) \in \mathcal{D}$, [UNL] satisfies the following property:

-where $\mathcal{D}_{\text{idk}}$ is the set of token sequences that express forgetting or ignorance (e.g., ``I do not know'').
+where operation $a \land b$ means that both $a$ and $b$ should be satisfied and $\mathcal{D}_{\text{idk}}$ contains different token sequences that express the semantics of forgetting or ignorance.
+Specifically, Eq.~\ref{unlearning token} stipulates that the newly acquired unlearning token should exclusively direct the model toward the forgetting semantic space when employed as a suffix, while preserving normal knowledge retrieval capabilities otherwise.

-Building upon \textit{Proposition 1}, we have learned the [UNL] token.
-However, when only $q$ is provided as input, the model still generates original normal response rather than $y_{\text{idk}}$.
-Therefore, we need to modify model parameters so that for any $q \in \mathcal{D}_f$, the \underline{first} token of the generated response is [UNL], thereby internalizing ``forgetting $q$ with [UNL]'' as part of the model's knowledge or ``cognition''.
-Model editing, as an evolving approach to edit model knowledge \textbf{\textit{without ability degradation}} \cite{fang2024alphaedit, meng2022locating}, basically meets our unlearning requirements if adapted properly.
+In Proposition 1, we have defined the [UNL] meta token. \textbf{However, when only $q$ is provided as input, the LLM still generates original normal responses rather than $y_{\text{idk}}$.} To realize unlearning, we need to modify model parameters so that: for any $q$, its \underline{next} token prediction is [UNL], thereby internalizing \textit{``forgetting $q$ with [UNL]''} as the LLM's inherent knowledge.
 To this end, we propose: